GALL BLADDER STONES SURGERY

 - Obesity is one of the leading causes of gall stones formations in gall bladder

-- Generally, gallstones develop in females above 40 years.
+- More commonly gallstones develop in females above 40 years especially if obese.
 Pregnancy is also one of the risk factors.

 - High cholesterol diets, refined carbohydrates as well as eatable consisting body fats like cheese, butter, and red meat also can cause gallstones.

 - A sedentary lifestyle is also one of the risk factors of gallstones.

 - Diabetes, cirrhosis, Crohn’s disease, metabolic syndrome, and various other can cause gallstones.

 - Also rapid weight loss (like after bariatric surgery) can cause gall stones.